Plan Your SSL Decryption Best Practice Deployment

 - GenerateseparateCA certificates for Forward Trust and Forward Untrust.
 Do not use the same PKI subordinate CA for both certificates and do not sign the Forward Untrust certificate with the Trusted Root CA!
 The Forward Untrust certificate warns users that the certificate signing the server is not legitimate and that they should not proceed to the site.
 If the Trusted Root CA signs the Untrust certificate, then clients trust certificates that should be untrusted because clients trust the Root CA.

-- Measure firewall performance so that you understand the available firewall resources and have a baseline to compare performance after you deploy decryption, and estimate the size of the firewall deployment required to support the amount of traffic you want to decrypt.
+- Take a baseline measurement of firewall performance to understand resource consumption and available firewall resources so that you can compare performance after you deploy decryption and estimate the size of the firewall deployment required to support the amount of traffic you want to decrypt.

 - Work with your Palo Alto Networks SE/CE to size the firewall deployment and avoid sizing mistakes.

-- Understand the currently available firewall resources to help estimate firewall sizing for the SSL Decryption deployment.
-In general, the tighter the security, the more resources decryption consumes.
+- Note the currently available firewall resources.
+In general, the tighter your security, the more resources decryption consumes.
 Factors that affect how much traffic you can decrypt include:

 - The amount of SSL traffic you want to decrypt.

 - Key exchange algorithm.
 Perfect forward secrecy (PFS) ephemeral algorithms such as DHE and ECDHE consume more resources than RSA, but provide greater security because the firewall generates a new cipher key for each session.
 If an attacker compromises a session key, PFS prevents the attacker from using it to decrypt other sessions between the same client and server, while RSA does not.